 Guidance on this page explains further how both the intent and school values are taught at The Discovery School.
-In appendixes 3 - 19, there is further guidance how our intent will look in each specific curriculum subject.
+In appendixes 3-19, there is further guidance how our intent will look in each specific curriculum subject.

-Our intent How this is implemented at The Discovery School Be creative, inquisitive and have an opportunity to explore Children are asked as part of their "Things I've already discovered" what they and try new things would like to find out about a specific topic.
+Our intent How this is implemented at The Discovery School Be creative, inquisitive Teachers plan lessons which create enquiry, curiosity and the opportunity to and have an an explore new ideas, scenarios. opportunity to explore e Children are asked as part of their "Things I've already discovered" what they and try new things would like to find out about a specific topic.
 Themed weeks.
 School visits from outside organisations.
 School trips including the residential programme for years 4, 5 and 6.
-Build on their prior Subject Leaders ensure that the curriculum is progressive which allows all learning and knowledge children to develop both their knowledge and skills in all subjects.
+Build on their prior , learning and knowledge children to develop both their knowledge and skills in all subjects.
 Children are asked prior to their learning what they already know and what they would like to know about too.
 This is then fed into planning and lessons to ensure that children are engaged with their learning.
 Resources are progressive in subjects and subject leaders have spent time to ensure that these resources really enhance teaching and learning.
 Enjoy learning new skills As well as the knowledge and skills that the children will learn through the for life carefully planned curriculum, we also provide our children with opportunities outside of the National Curriculum to explore a range of skills, concepts and ideas.
 We believe giving our children these opportunities will help them develop their life skills.
-Examples of these opportunities are: Forest school Educational talks - EYFS and Year 6 In school visiting experiences such as; an Astro Dome, School farm, different religious leaders, dancers, Enterprise opportunities Competitions Quizz Club
+Examples of these opportunities are: Forest school Educational talks - EYFS and Year 6 In school visiting experiences such as; an Astro Dome, School farm, different religious leaders, dancers, Enterprise opportunities • Competitions Quizz Club